Brahea edulis: Distribution and habitat

 Brahea edulis is endemic to Guadalupe Island, Mexico, found in a monospecific grove around 20 hectares in area between 400 and 1000 m ASL on the north end of the island The scarped terrain, along with the maritime climate of the island, produces one of the few true fog oases in North America.
-The mainland Baja California Desert is influenced by fog, but the effect is greatly diluted by the lack of steep topography.
+The mainland Baja California desert is influenced by fog, but the effect is greatly diluted by the lack of steep topography.
 Although the island's rainfall is low, about 133 mm per year, the effect of the fog and the topography produces an environment similar to the lomas of South America.

 The entire native population consists of old trees with little successful recruitment for 150 years or so.
-Until recently, Guadalupe Island supported a large goat population (estimated at 100,000 in 1870, and 5,000 in 2000).
+Until 2007, Guadalupe Island supported a large goat population (estimated at 100,000 in 1870, and 5,000 in 2000).
 The presence of these goats prevented regrowth of the native trees, including B. edulis, and as a consequence, the ecosystem was drastically altered: the once verdant island turned into an almost barren rock, with weeds replacing the former forests.
 Below 800–900 m ASL, the palm is essentially the only remaining tree, occurring in a major subpopulation and scattered groups in sheltered locations.
 Above that, there used to be a band of mixed woodland where the palm was accompanied by Island Oak and Guadalupe Pine.
 This habitat has now all but disappeared due to the other trees becoming pushed back into higher regions.